prernakumar/Udacity-Full-Stack-Web-Developer-Nanodegree/Item-Catalog/README.md

 ## Item Catalog

-An application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
+This application provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.

 ### To Run the application: